This consultation was open from:

 to June 25, 2023

-We are seeking input on a proposed permit for a single residential home development that may adversely impact Dwarf Hackberry and Eastern Hog-nosed Snake, which are species at risk.
-The proposal considers avoidance options, proposed actions to minimize adverse effects and proposed overall benefit actions for the species.
+The Minister has issued an overall benefit permit for a single residential home development that may adversely impact Dwarf Hackberry and Eastern Hog-nosed Snake, which are species at risk.
+The permit includes actions to minimize adverse effects and overall benefit actions for the species.

 Location details